13. JavaScript: Arrays & Loops

 Considering this section on selecting random elements from an array, answer the following questions with your breakout group:

-• Why did we choose to multiplyĀ Math.random()Ā by 20 for this example?
+• Why did we choose to multiply Math.random() by students.length?

-• Is it possible for this function to ever return the same number?
+• Is it possible for this function to ever return the same student?
 Why or why not?

 Iteration